auth0/auth0-PHP/README.md

 1. Immediately redirect you to an Auth0 login page for your tenant.
 2. After successfully logging in using any connection, redirect you back to your app.
-3. Display the returned userinfo:
+3. Display the returned user information:

 ```php
 array(1) { ["sub"]=> string(30) "auth0|4b12v471de68e34446mq7c2v" }